Introduction

 .

-Just like for dense matrices, faer
+just like for dense matrices, faer

 provides several sparse matrix decompositions for solving linear systems \(Ax = b\), where \(A\) is sparse and \(b\) and \(x\) are dense.

-These typically come in two variants, supernodal and simplicial.
+these typically come in two variants, supernodal and simplicial.

-The variant is selected automatically depending on the sparsity structure of the matrix.
+the variant is selected automatically depending on the sparsity structure of the matrix.

-And although the lower level API provides a way to tune the selection options, it is currently not fully documented.
+and although the lower level api provides a way to tune the selection options, it is currently not fully documented.

 \(A\) is triangular